When you buy through our links, we may earn a commission. Learn more.

 A regulated 12V Cigarette port is better than a non-regulated 12V Cigarette port.

-A screen showing state of charge in a percentage is better than LED lights showing the battery level 20% increments.
+A screen showing state of charge in a percentage is better than LED lights showing the battery level in 20% increments.

 A lithium power station is better than a deep-cycle lead-acid battery power station.
+But LiFePO4 is also better than Li-Ion.

 When it comes to solar panels you pair with power stations, an important thing to know is that a monocrystalline solar panel is better than a polycrystalline solar panel.